PandianAnand/ExoplanetDetection/README.md

 ## 🔍 How to Run
 1. Clone the repo
 2. Install dependencies: `pip install -r requirements.txt`
-3. Open the notebook in Jupyter
+3. Open the notebook in google colab

 ## 📌 Results
-- Achieved **94.92% accuracy** using a Random Forest Classifier on the NASA Kepler exoplanet dataset.
+- Achieved **99.12% accuracy** using a Random Forest Classifier on the NASA Kepler exoplanet dataset.
 - Key insight: The most important features for the model were `koi_fpflag_co`, `koi_prad`, and `koi_period`, suggesting that false positive indicators, planetary radius, and orbital period are critical in determining whether a candidate is a real exoplanet.

 ## 👤 Author